After 20 years of growing and using herbs for remedies, crafts, and magic, this freelance writer and kitchen Witch loves talking shop.

 - If you are careless about labeling and storing your herbs

-A serious, responsible student of herbalism, however, can enjoy working with this plant if precautions are taken.
+However, a serious, responsible student of herbalism can enjoy working with this plant if taking the proper precautions.

 Details About Belladonna